 As with other policies, realistic policy design and training are essential.
 Policies should aim to establish real ways of working rather than simply being exercises in paper-pushing.
 Technology can help in this - for example, by automating compliance (such as by providing effective data security) and preventing inappropriate use of IT.

 Policies and their implementation will need regular review to assess their effectiveness.
-Policies will need to be updated to take into account emerging technologies such as online social networking.
+Policies will need to be updated to take into account emerging technologies such as online social networking and cloud computing.
 The right approach will aim to manage the risks without missing out on the opportunities technology may present.